Efficiency of higher-order algorithms for minimizing composite functions: General composite higher-order algorithm

-Before continuing with the convergence analysis of GCHO algorithm, let us analyze the relation between $\norm{x_{k+1}-x_{k}}^{p}$ and $S_{f}(x_{k+1})$ and then give examples when Assumption \ref{cond:2} is satisfied.
+Before continuing with the convergence analysis of GCHO algorithm, let us analyze the relation between $\norm{x_{k+1}-x_{k}}^{p}$ and $S_{f}(x_{k+1})$ and also give examples when Assumption \ref{cond:2} is satisfied.
 For simplicity, consider the following simple composite minimization problem: